Haantjes Algebras and Diagonalization: The geometry of Haantjes operators

-\end{proof} \begin{remark} Due to Theorems \ref{th:HTT} and \ref{pr:FXmn}, the set of conditions (2) is not stronger than (3) but equivalent.
+Therefore, due to the spectral decomposition \eqref{eq:TMscomp}, we deduce that condition \eqref{eq:HaaNullTM} is fulfilled. \end{proof} \begin{remark} Due to Theorems \ref{th:HTT} and \ref{pr:FXmn}, conditions (2) are not stronger than conditions (3) but equivalent.
 This can be understood by observing that if a distribution $\mathcal{D}_i $ is integrable, then the operator $(\boldsymbol{L}-l_i \boldsymbol{I})^{\rho_i}$ can be restricted to each integral leaf of $\mathcal{D}_i $ and such restriction vanishes.
-Thus, one might wonder, at least in the semisimple case, whether there exists an analogous of Proposition \ref{pr:fL} for the case of Nijenhuis torsion.
-This is not the case as, in contrast to eq. \eqref{eq:Haux}, we have
+Thus, one might wonder, at least in the semisimple case, whether there exists an analogous of Proposition \ref{pr:fL} for the Nijenhuis torsion.
+This is not the case as, unlike Eq.~\eqref{eq:Haux}, we have